Basit Jehangir Sheikh: Political career

-In 1976 he was made the first District President of PPP Kasur, by Chairman Bhutto.
-He became MPA on PPP ticket in 1977 elections.
-The joy was short lived as he was picked up and detained in Kasur jail in the very first sweep of General Zia's martial law.
-On 10 December 1978 Begum Bhutto held a meeting in Lahore, which was attended by District Presidents of Lahore, Gujranwala, Sheikhupura and Kasur.
-Begum Sahiba informed that she were to launch anti-Zia campaign immediately.
-After all other Presidents expressed their inability to host Begum Sahiba, Basit Jehangir offered his hospitality.
-So, from the courtyard of his house in Kasur, on 13 December 1978, Begum Sahiba launched save Bhutto campaign.
+In 1976, Jehangir was made the first District President of PPP Kasur, by Chairman Bhutto.
+He became an MPA on the PPP ticket in 1977 elections.
+The joy was short-lived, as Jehangir was arrested and detained in Kasur jail in the very first sweep of General Zia's martial law.
+On 10 December 1978, Begum Bhutto held a meeting in Lahore, which was attended by District Presidents of Lahore, Gujranwala, Sheikhupura and Kasur.
+Begum Sahiba informed them that she was about to launch an anti-Zia campaign immediately.
+After all other district presidents expressed their inability to host Begum Sahiba, Basit Jehangir offered his hospitality.
+So, from the courtyard of his house in Kasur, on 13 December 1978, Begum Sahiba launched the "Save Bhutto" campaign.
 Seven cases under different martial law regulations were registered against him, resulting in repeated detentions.
 On the advice of party leadership he left Kasur and went in exile, returning in 1980.

-He kept the party alive in the dark years of 1980–86.
-Bibi sahiba on her return to Pakistan in 1986, elevated him to the decision making level by appointing him to be a member of Punjab Parliamentary Board, where again it fell to his lot to continuously confront the Malik Meraj Khalid, Farooq Leghari, Sheikh Rahsid axis.
-On 17 August 1988, the day Zia ul Haq died, he was with Shaheed Bibi sahiba in 70 Clifton attending the Parliamentary Board meeting.
+Jehangir kept the party alive in the dark years of 1980 to 1986.
+Bibi sahiba, on her return to Pakistan in 1986, elevated him to the decision making level by appointing him to be a member of Punjab Parliamentary Board, where again it fell to his lot to continuously confront the axis of Malik Meraj Khalid, Farooq Leghari and Sheikh Rahsid.
+On 17 August 1988, the day Zia ul Haq died, Jehangir was with Shaheed Bibi sahiba at 70 Clifton attending the Parliamentary Board meeting.

-He contested for NA 107 (NA138) on PPP ticket in the 1988 elections, but was a victim of selective rigging as the establishment had decided to favour PML (N) in the Punjab, and could not let an unbending die hard worker to be in the Assembly.
+Jehangir contested for NA 107 (NA138) on the PPP ticket in the 1988 elections, but was a victim of selective rigging as the establishment had decided to favour PML (N) in the Punjab, and could not let an unbending die-hard worker to be in the Assembly.
 From 1989 to 1996 he served as the PPP General Secretary, Lahore Division.
-Following the exile of Shaheed Bibi in 1997, he was forced into sidelines.
+Following the exile of Shaheed Bibi in 1997, he was forced onto the sidelines.

-(Burying) While discussing the unidentified shaheeds of Karsaz tragedy at Garhi Khuda Buksh was his idea, in the presence of Mr. Nisar Khoro (Speaker Sindh Assembly) and Mr. Syed Qaim Ali Shah (Chief Minister of Sindh), which was highly appreciated and accepted by Bibi sahiba).
+Discussing the unidentified shaheeds of the Karsaz tragedy at Garhi Khuda Buksh in the presence of Mr. Nisar Khoro (Speaker Sindh Assembly) and Mr. Syed Qaim Ali Shah (Chief Minister of Sindh), was his idea, and which was highly appreciated and accepted by Bibi sahiba).

-It is difficult to encapsule forty years of eventful political journey on 2–3 pages.
-Some milestones have been recalled, many left out.
+It is difficult to encapsule forty years of an eventful political journey.
+Some milestones have been recounted, many left out.
 However all the past Presidents of the Punjab PPP would vouch for his antecedents, loyalty and respect that he enjoys amongst even the current leaders of the party.